hieu2010/ReliableMessaging/README.md

 An example on how it would look like:
 ![ReliabilityCheck animation](https://github.com/hieu2010/ReliableMessaging/blob/main/reliabilityCheck/Animation.gif)

+# Caveat

+In its current state, the application provides only one-directional communication.
+We did not manage to expose the local component to the outside world, and thus, the cloud component is not able to reach the server on the local component.
+The local components is able to establish the connection with the cloud.
+This has also been demostrated in the demo.

 # Weather Data

 Our reliable HTTP Client uses historical weather .csv data from https://meteostat.net/ to simulate sensor data.